pingcap/docs-cn/ticdc/manage-ticdc.md

 - `tz`: Time zone used by the TiCDC service.
 TiCDC uses this time zone when time data types such as `TIMESTAMP` are converted internally or when data are replicated to the downstream.
 The default is the local time zone in which the process runs.
 - `log-file`: The address of the running log of the TiCDC process.
 The default is `cdc.log`.
 - `log-level`: The log level when the TiCDC process is running.
 The default is `info`.
+- `ca`: The path of the CA certificate file used by TiCDC, in the PEM format (optional).
+- `cert`: The path of the certificate file used by TiCDC, in the PEM format (optional).
+- `key`: The path of the certificate key file used by TiCDC, in the PEM format (optional).

+## Use TLS

+For details about using encrypted data transmission (TLS), see [Enable TLS Between TiDB Components](/enable-tls-between-components.md).

 ## Use `cdc cli` to manage cluster status and data replication task